 Slot Policy Working Group (SPWG)

 The Slot Policy Working Group is the industry group responsible for guiding IATA’s slot policy and strategic direction, and providing technical guidance on scheduling and slot related matters.
 This group brings together the airline slot community to discuss and define response to key issues, policies, emerging trends as well as to identify and set out the priorities for action.
-The group is also the airline industry’s voice for maintaining the Worldwide Slot Guidelines (WSG).
+The group is also the airline industry’s voice for maintaining the Worldwide Airport Slot Guidelines (WASG).
 The SPWG meets four times a year, including at both Slot Conference events.

 Main functions of the SPWG: